Have you been feeling exhausted lately?

 Tingling or aching breasts

-Breast swelling and tenderness is a common early sign of pregnancy.
+Breast swelling and tenderness are a common early sign of pregnancy.
 You may feel it as early as 1 or 2 weeks after conceiving.

 As estrogen levels start to soar, your breasts might get sore, tingly, and more sensitive to touch.
 Also, your areola will get darker and larger.